BlackGlory/extra-response/README.md

 toLines(res: Response): AsyncIterable<string>
 ```

-Only available on *browser*, because `node-fetch` is not provide the WHATWG `ReadableStream` as body.
+Not available for `node-fetch`, because it is not provide the WHATWG `ReadableStream` as body.

 ### toNDJSON
 ```ts
 toNDJSON(res: Response): AsyncIterable<Json>
 ```

-Only available on *browser*, because `node-fetch` is not provide the WHATWG `ReadableStream` as body.
+Not available for `node-fetch`, because it is not provide the WHATWG `ReadableStream` as body.